Masala Powders: Sambar Powder Recipe

 - 4 1/2 cups dry red chili, broken, mix of byadigi (bright red but not so hot) and guntur (hot variety)

 - two fistful curry leaves

-- 2 tbsp copra, optional, gives nice flavor and thickness to the curry
+- 2 tablespoons copra, optional, gives nice flavor and thickness to the curry

-- 2 tsp coconut oil or any other oil, coconut oil preferred
+- 2 teaspoons coconut oil or any other oil, coconut oil preferred

-- Heat a teaspoon oil in a pan.
+- Heat a teaspoon of oil in a deep bottomed pan.
 Add fenugreek seeds.
-Saute on very low fire till it changes color.
-Throw in Bengal gram split.
+Saute on very low fire until it changes its color.
+Throw in the split Bengal gram.
 Continue roasting for a few seconds.
-Add dehusked black lentil split.
-Stir roast till black lentil turns honey color.
-Transfer the content to a plate.
+Add de-husked black lentil split.
+Roast till black lentils turn honey color.
+Transfer it to a plate.

-- In the same pan, add few drops of oil.
-Throw in cumin seeds.
+- In the same pan, add a few drops of oil.
+Throw-in cumin seeds.
 Fry for 30 seconds on a very low fire.
 Add coriander seeds.
 Continue stir-frying for a minute.
 Transfer it to the same plate.

 - Add chopped copra to the empty pan.
-Dry fry till it becomes crispy.
+Dry-fry until it becomes crispy.
 Transfer it to the plate.